Adore2113/MarsHSim/docs/dev_log.md

     ♡ considering a file that will handle the light level, but so far I'm leaving it in engine, b/c I can't justify a file dedicated to just one function

-    ♡ adding in the coordinates for the location of the habitat to make time passing and daylight and everything that goes along with that more accurate
+    ♡ adding in the coordinates for the location of the habitat to make time passing and daylight and everything that goes along w. that more accurate

     ♡ changed a ton in the mars_time.py file, I'm still figuring it out